Ko wai mātou

 “Ki te kahore he whakakitenga ka ngaro te iwi” Nō Kingi Tawhiao Pōtatau te Wherowhero.

-Hamie (ia/she/her) helped develop Club Kahukura in 2017 and became Takataapui Lead for Hohou Te Rongo Kahukura in 2023.
+Hamie helped develop Club Kahukura in 2017 and became Takataapui trainer for Hohou Te Rongo Kahukura in 2023.

 Sarah Court